nanaokanikova/Arctic_SAI/README.md

 NOTE:
 - Notebooks with '-wCIDER' use the CIDER software, which is described and can be accessed here: Farley et al, 2026 (https://doi.org/10.5194/gmd-19-1809-2026)
 - The analysis and plotting notebooks were ran on the UK's JASMIN supercomputer, and uses file paths to the CEDA archive to work with CMIP6.
-These are ran with the 'cmipv2' environment, see 'env_creation' folder.